Autobike/Autobike_old_maj2023/docs/manual.md

 # Autobike manual <!-- omit in toc -->

+This is the upstart and technical manual for the Autobikes.
+If you are new to this project, it might be better to start by reading the [introduction](./introduction.md).

 # Table of contents <!-- omit in toc -->

 - [Running the bike](#running-the-bike)